stoplightio/docs/articles/prism/runtime.md

 # Introduction

-Prism is really good at mocking and testing APIs.
-It is fast, flexible and easy to use.
-The scenarios and oas specifications have their limits, which is why Prism has a Javascript Runtime.
-Most of the time you won't need to jump into the runtime, and you should ask yourself before doing so if you have too use it.
-The runtime is powerful, and we chose javascript because of its flexibility and familiarity.
-It is perfect if you need to get/set/add/del(/eat?) cookies, loop over a http response body or seed your tests with some data.
+Prism is a fast, flexible, and easy-to-use application for mocking and testing HTTP API's.
+To help improve API testing effectiveness and bypass limitations in the OpenAPI specification, Prism comes with a full ES5-compatible Javascript runtime capable of supercharging your API workflow.

+Some example use cases for the Prism Javascript runtime include:

+* Getting, setting, removing cookies on requests
+* Manipulating HTTP request content, including slicing and dicing response bodies or manipulating headers
+* Seeding your tests with randomized data that conforms to a regex

+Anything that can be done in Javascript can now be done within a Scenario step.

 ## Execution State

-The current state of prism dictates what is made available in the runtime.
-At the end of the day, Prism isn't really a proxy or a test runner.
-It is an orchestration engine, so when we are talking about state, we are talking about what is currently being orchestrated.
-Today Prism can orchestrate http, javascript and reffed scenarios.
+Prism is an orchestration engine as much as it is a proxy and test runner.
+When we talk about execution state, we are talking about what is currently being orchestrated.
+At this time, Prism can orchestrate HTTP, Javascript, other and referenced scenarios.

 ## Execution Order of Scenario Steps